Law Society of British Columbia: Investigating lawyer misconduct, resolving complaints and taking disciplinary action

 The Law Society has authority to review the conduct and competence of lawyers practising in BC, including lawyers in private practice, legal aid lawyers, government lawyers and Crown prosecutors.
 The Law Society can also review the conduct of a lawyer outside the practice of law if the alleged conduct is in violation of the BC Code.
 Every formal complaint about conduct and competence is reviewed and considered, approximately 1,100 complaints are handled each year.

 Like most regulatory bodies, the Law Society uses a system of progressive or graduated discipline to respond to lawyer violations of the Act, Rules and the BC Code.

 After a full investigation, about 13-16% of complaints made to the Law Society are considered for progressive discipline.

 These complaints are referred to the Discipline Committee, which then decides whether any further action is required and if so, whether to issue letter of reprimand, order a conduct meeting or conduct review or direct that a citation be issued.

 Honours and awards

 The Benchers offer formal recognition of those in the legal community for achievement and service to the public and the profession.

-The Law Society AwardThe Law Society Award honours the lifetime contribution of the truly exceptional in the legal profession.
-Offered every two years, the award is based on the criteria of integrity, professional achievement, service and law reform.
-The Award is made chiefly in recognition of contributions to the advancement of the profession or the law, but public service outside the legal profession will be considered.50 and 60-year certificatesEach year the Law Society honours longstanding lawyers through the presentation of 50 and 60-year certificates, in tribute to their cumulative years in the profession.
-For those lawyers who have previously served as a judge, all years of service on the Bench are acknowledged as forming part of that service record.Law Society Gold MedalEach year the Law Society awards gold medals to each of the graduating law students from the University of British Columbia, the University of Victoria and Thompson Rivers University who have achieved the highest cumulative grade point average over their respective three-year programs.Law Society scholarship for graduate legal studiesThe Law Society Scholarship encourages and financially assists a law graduate to complete a full-time program of graduate legal studies that will benefit the student, the province and the legal profession in BC.Aboriginal scholarshipThe Law Society offers a scholarship for Aboriginal graduate students in the field of law.
-The annual award aims to enhance the retention of Aboriginal lawyers by supporting the development of Indigenous leaders and role models in the legal academic community.
-Retaining Aboriginal lawyers in the profession has been a key objective for the Society.